FOGProject/fog-docs/README.md

 ### Videos

-Videos are hosted on our youtube channel https://www.youtube.com/channel/UCrvOQPcm1SDIfIrzWZ9K3bA/videos.
+Videos are hosted on our [FogProject youtube channel](https://www.youtube.com/channel/UCrvOQPcm1SDIfIrzWZ9K3bA/videos).
 For every video in that channel we should add a substitution label in the video index.rst at `/_static/video/index.rst` The format of the label is like this